inaka/Jayme/Documentation/Jayme 2.0 Migration Guide.md

   - You have to manually replace your `init?` initializers for every class or struct that conforms to `DictionaryInitializable` by its throwable equivalent.
   - You have to perform `{ throw JaymeError.ParsingError }` whenever you can't initialize a `DictionaryInitializable` object instead of performing `{ return nil }`.

 - `Identifier` typealias no longer exists.
-Now your entities can define their own identifier type.  (related issue: [#22](https://github.com/inaka/Jayme/issues/22))
+Now your entities define their own identifier type.  (related issue: [#22](https://github.com/inaka/Jayme/issues/22))

   - You have to change every `Identifier` appearance and replace it by a concrete type you need to use (e.g. `String`, `Int`, or your own, as long as it conforms to `CustomStringConvertible`).
 This change should be suggested by the compiler.